Sleep deprivation: Treatments and prevention

 Although there are numerous causes of sleep deprivation, there are some fundamental measures that promote quality sleep, as suggested by organizations such as the Centers for Disease Control and Prevention, the National Institute of Health, the National Institute of Aging, and the American Academy of Family Physicians.

 Sleep hygiene

 Historically, sleep hygiene, as first medically defined by Hauri in 1977, was the standard for promoting healthy sleep habits, but evidence that has emerged since the 2010s suggests they are ineffective, both for people with insomnia and for people without.
-The key is to implement healthier sleep habits, also known as sleep hygiene.